- About The Alliance

 Denis Geary, Jewish Association for Community Living

-David Nee, William Caspar Graustein Memorial Fund
+David Nee, (retired) formerly of William Caspar Graustein Memorial Fund

 Gary Starr, Shipman & Goodwin LLP